richard-hooper/incomplete-continuous-SWT/README.md

 This repository contains supplementary files to the following article:

-Optimal incomplete designs for stepped wedge trials in continuous time
+The hunt for efficient, incomplete designs for stepped wedge trials in continuous time

 Richard Hooper(1), Jessica Kasza(2), Andrew Forbes(2)
 (1) Queen Mary University of London, London, UK